tu-nguyen/MultiWeather/README.md

 to mean, max and min.

 ## Prerequisites
-- Requires api keys from Google Location API in AndroidManifest.xml
+- Requires API keys from Google Location API in AndroidManifest.xml
-- Requires api keys from AccuWeather, Dark Sky, Weather Underground, and NOAA in java/Utils/Utils.java
+- Requires API keys from AccuWeather, Dark Sky, Weather Underground, and NOAA in java/Utils/Utils.java

 ## Features
 This app: